 Calling all innovators!
 Bring your best technology to a new competition to solve city goods delivery problems!

-Deadline extended to Tuesday, August 1!
+Application Closed: Deadline Tuesday, August 1

 What is Tech Day?

 Tech companies and student teams compete for the opportunity for face time with senior corporate and city executives looking for real-world solutions to urban goods delivery problems.

 4 finalists will be selected from the Tech Day submissions.
 The top 4 contenders get 30 minutes on Tech Day to present their innovative concept or technology solution to a panel of senior executives in the Urban Freight Lab at UW: Charlie’s Produce, Costco Wholesale, Nordstrom, UPS, and USPS; the Seattle Department of Transportation; and potential investors.

 Selected technologies will deliver a leap forward for cities and companies in the UFL to reach their goals:

 - Improve truck parking space productivity in the city’s Commercial Vehicle Load Zones (CVLZs) and other load/unload spaces at the curb and in alleys, and freight bays in buildings in One Center City.
 Cities are cutting parking to make way for bike lanes and transit: what technology will make fewer truck load/unload spaces carry the full demand?

 - Reduce the number of failed first deliveries.
 Did you know that if we can cut the number of undeliverable packages in half, we will significantly lower traffic congestion and emissions in cities, as delivery trucks could make 5% fewer trips while still completing the same number of deliveries?

 - Reduce dwell time (the time a truck is parked in a load/unload space) in public and/or private truck spaces.

 Have questions about the UFL goals?
 Contact Barb Ivanov, Director of the Urban Freight Lab, to discuss your questions.